Archie Jackson's storied start

 A debut ton for 19-year-old Archie Jackson in Adelaide.
 His 164, made in five hours and 20 minutes, gave Australia a slender first-innings lead, but England eventually won a cracking match by only 12 runs.
 Jackson was hailed as being almost as good a batsman as Don Bradman, but within four years he died from tuberculosis.

 Virgin territory for Richard Hadlee, who became the first man to take 400 Test wickets when he bowled Sanjay Manjrekar in the first Test in Christchurch on this day.
-Hadlee took seven wickets and Danny Morrison six, while John Wright made a nine-hour 185 to help New Zealand to a comfortable 10-wicket victory.
+Hadlee took seven wickets and Danny Morrison six, while John Wright made a nine-hour 185 to help New Zealand to a comfortable ten-wicket victory.

 Zimbabwe completed their maiden Test victory in their 11th Test, a little over two years after their first match, beating Pakistan in Harare by an innings and 64 runs.
 Grant Flower scored an unbeaten 201, while his brother Andy and Guy Whittall contributed hundreds towards Zimbabwe's first-innings score of 544 for 4 declared.
 Heath Streak took 6 for 90 to help dismiss Pakistan for 322 in the first innings, and added three more to his kitty as they fell for 158 in the follow-on.

 India racked up their highest Test total at the time, 644 for 7 declared, against West Indies in Kanpur.
-Faoud Bacchus went on to make a career-best 250, after Gundappa Viswanath (179), Anshuman Gaekwad (101) and Mohinder Amarnath (101*) had all made hundreds.
+Faoud Bacchus went on to make a career-best 250, after Gundappa Viswanath (179), Anshuman Gaekwad (101) and Mohinder Amarnath (101 not out) had all made hundreds.
 Bacchus' eight-and-a-half-hour innings took West Indies to 452 for 8.
 Rain had ruled out play for nearly two days, and adding a sixth day was of no use.
 India won the six-Test series 1-0.

 Test double-hundreds against the 1980s West Indies didn't grow on trees.
 In fact, there were only two, and Dean Jones made one of them on this day in Adelaide.
 His blistering 216 was the highlight of a drawn game that gave West Indies the series 3-1.
 This is really where it all turned around for Australia: having lost the first three Tests, they won the fourth improbably and scrapped for a draw here.